 A Newsom Eye Retina Specialist can diagnose AMD during your eye examination.
 It is important that all adults over the age of 50 have an annual dilated eye exam to screen for AMD as visual symptoms may not appear until late in the disease.
 A dilated eye exam will reveal “age spots” known as drusen in the macula, which is the central portion of the retina.
 There are two types of AMD referred to as ”dry” and “wet”

 For Dry AMD there currently is not a treatment available.
 However, taking high levels of antioxidant vitamins has been shown to slow down progression of the disease.
 The recommended formula of vitamins is the Age-Related Eye Disease Study (AREDS) formula, which is available over-the-counter.
 Dry AMD can convert to Wet AMD at any time.
 Therefore, all patients with Dry AMD should perform daily Amsler grid testing to check for any distortion or dark/blurred spots (pictured at right) that appear in either eye.
 If either of these appear, bleeding is likely and your retina specialist should be contacted

 immediately.
 Wet AMD treatments include laser and/or injections to reduce bleeding.
 As treatment is much more effective for early stages of Wet AMD, self- screening for visual changes and regular follow-up with a Retinal Specialist is critical.

 By far, the simplest and best plan for those with macular degeneration or those that suspect they might have it, is to have an eye examination first.
-Have a frank discussion with Dr. Alejandro about macular degeneration and what is right for you.
+Have a frank discussion with a Newsom Eye doctor about macular degeneration and what is right for you.

 A macular hole is a small break or tear in the macula, the most light sensitive tissue at the center of the retina.
 The macula is responsible for the most acute vision of the human eye.